 Whoo boy, that's Maine.

 All the trees are always turning color like that, too.
 All the time.
 Everywhere.
 Why, you can just walk up to any old maple tree and turn the handy spigot that Maine installs on them and syrup flows right out of it.
-They issue pancakes to travelers at the Portsmouth toll plaza on Route 95 instead of receipts.
+They issue pancakes to travelers at the Hampton toll plaza on Route 95 instead of receipts.
 True story.

 "Maine: The Way Life Should Be," was another one.
 It was less of an overt threat than New Hampshire's motto, it's true, but it left too much room for rumination on its meaning.
 I haven't been to New Hampshire in a while, but if memory serves, their slogan is "Live Free, Or Else," or something to that effect.
 Maine's sounds friendlier, but its ambiguity rankles some.
 It's never wise to get the tourists thinking.
 It smacked a bit of "Your life is bad, and you should feel bad, and we're here to tell you so."

 Well, I'm sorry, but your life is bad, and you should feel bad.
 You should totally move to Maine.
 The clouds here move, and the tide goes in an out, and we've got so many goddamn lighthouses we use them for traffic lights and fenceposts and fire hydrants, and when all else fails, we string clotheslines between 'em.
-Now if you Philistines will excuse me, my wife is almost done chipping the ice off the well, and coffee break generally follows soon after that.
+Now if you flatlander Philistines will excuse me, my wife is almost done chipping the ice off the well, and coffee break generally follows soon after that.